Appropriate Treatment of Diarrhoea - ORS

 4) In the local context, ORS can have a different name - make sure that you use it in your questionnaire.

 5) If you know that the vast majority of respondents use potable water, you do not need to ask the last question.

-6) Adding too much sugar into ORS can make the diarrhoea worse; adding too much salt can be extremely harmful to the child - therefore always include Q3.
+6) Adding too much sugar into ORS can worsen the diarrhoea; adding too much salt can be extremely harmful to the child - therefore, always include Q3.

 8) Consider assessing also the percentage of children with diarrhoea who received: i) correctly prepared ORS and more fluids (see the relevant indicator), ii) a higher amount of food (see the relevant indicator) and iii) correctly prepared ORS, more fluids and the same or a higher amount of food (i.e. the most recommended treatment).